 What is the impact and where does it occur?
 What is the organization's involvement in the impact?
 Which stakeholders are affected?
-Management Approach N/A What are the Risk/s Identified?
-Which stakeholders are affected?
+Management Approach N/A • Which stakeholders are affected?
 Management Approach N/A What are the Opportunity/ies Identified?
 Which stakeholders are affected?
 Management Approach N/A